On Convergence of Adam for Stochastic Optimization under Relaxed Assumptions: Proof of Theorem

 \subsection{Proof of the main result}

-\begin{proof}[Proof of Theorem \ref{thm:general_smooth}] The proof for the final convergence rate follows the similar idea and some same estimations in the proof of Theorem \ref{thm:1}.
+\begin{proof}[Proof of Theorem \ref{thm:general_smooth}] The proof for the final convergence rate follows a similar idea and some same estimations in the proof of Theorem \ref{thm:1}.
 Setting $t =T$ in \eqref{eq:general_delta_s}, it holds that with probability at least $1-2\delta$,

-Then in what follows, we would assume that \eqref{eq:general_delta_s_1} and \eqref{eq:general_final_5} always hold.
+Then, in what follows, we would assume that \eqref{eq:general_delta_s_1} and \eqref{eq:general_final_5} always hold.
 Relying on the two inequalities, we thereby deduce the final convergence result.
 Furthermore, since \eqref{eq:general_delta_s_1} and \eqref{eq:general_final_5} hold with probability at least $1-2\delta$, the final convergence result also holds with probability at least $1-2\delta$.
 Using \eqref{eq:general_delta_s_1} and following the same analysis in \eqref{eq:upper_bound_asi},

 Combining with the parameter setting in \eqref{eq:general_parameter},

 We then combine with \eqref{eq:general_final_5} and $\mH$ in \eqref{eq:define_H_L} to obtain that with probability at least $1-2\delta$,